LesFerch/RightClickTools/doc/v2/README.md

 Please note the following expected behaviors when using this feature with the default (Explorer) configuration:

 - On Windows 11, Explorer as **TrustedInstaller** will open a file dialog (aka mini Explorer) instead of a full Explorer window.
-- As an Administrator user on Windows 11, Explorer as **Adminstrator** will open the new Windows 11 Explorer, even if you have set the old Explorer as the default using a tool such as [SwitchExplorer](https://lesferch.github.io/SwitchExplorer/).
+- As an Administrator user on Windows 11, Explorer as **Administrator** will open the new Windows 11 Explorer, even if you have set the old Explorer as the default using a tool such as [SwitchExplorer](https://lesferch.github.io/SwitchExplorer/).
-- As a Standard user on Windows 11, Explorer as **Adminstrator** will open a file dialog (aka mini Explorer) unless the registry setting, that prohibits Explorer elevation, is not set (see below for details).
+- As a Standard user on Windows 11, Explorer as **Administrator** will open a file dialog (aka mini Explorer) unless the registry setting, that prohibits Explorer elevation, is not set (see below for details).
 - When you open the file manager as **TrustedInstaller**, the window that opens will be running in the context of the SYSTEM account, so you will get an error if you click on the shortcuts for Documents, Downloads, etc. but you can navigate to your data folders via `C:\Users`.
-- When an ***Administrator user*** opens file manager as **Adminstrator**, the window that opens will be running in the same context as the current user, but with privileges fully elevated to Administrator.
+- When an ***Administrator user*** opens file manager as **Administrator**, the window that opens will be running in the same context as the current user, but with privileges fully elevated to Administrator.
 All folders and links will be the same as a normal file manager window.
-- When a ***Standard user*** opens file manager as **Adminstrator**, the window that opens will be running in the context of the account used at the UAC prompt.
+- When a ***Standard user*** opens file manager as **Administrator**, the window that opens will be running in the context of the account used at the UAC prompt.
 Which personal folders and links are shown, and whether the window opens in light or dark mode, will depend on the account used.

 **Note**: Normally Explorer does not allow itself to be "Run as Administrator", but that behavior can be disabled via a [registry setting](https://gist.github.com/LesFerch/a7e43762bb84f18c8ef6ccdfe606eff8) that requires TrustedInstaller privileges to change.
 Right-Click Tools temporarily changes that registry setting in order to run Explorer elevated (for Administrator users).
 Some details about why the restriction exists can be found in [this article and its comments](https://devblogs.microsoft.com/oldnewthing/20220524-00/?p=106682)